A10Jama/MongoDB/README.md

 MongoDB can be deployed on a single machine or on a cluster of machines, depending on the size and requirements of the application.
 A single machine deployment is suitable for small-scale applications, while a cluster deployment provides scalability, availability, and fault tolerance for larger applications.

+## What is seeding in MongoDB?

+Seeding in MongoDB is the process of adding initial data, such as default or sample data, to a database.
+This is important because it helps ensure data integrity, maximise database performance, and provide default values for applications.
+Seeding can be done using scripts or tools, and it's useful when a database is first created, when data needs to be reset or updated, or for testing and development purposes.